 So it’s recommended to start pelvic strengthening exercises, like Kegel exercises, in your 20s — a pelvic floor trainer can help.

 Pelvic floor health and pregnancy

 During childbirth, your vagina and pelvic floor muscles can stretch excessively.
-In fact, 70% of expectant and new moms' suffer from pelvic floor-related issues.
+70% of expectant and new mums suffer from pelvic floor-related issues.
 To minimise your risk of incontinence after pregnancy, you should start pelvic floor exercises during pregnancy.
 Or even if you’re planning to get pregnant.
 A strong pelvic floor might even help ease childbirth.

 Pelvic floor health during menopause

 Common menopause symptoms include hot flashes, night sweats, and mood swings.
 But less commonly talked about is a weakened pelvic floor — over 50% of all menopausal women suffer from urinary incontinence.

 This happens because of dropping oestrogen levels — which helps keep your pelvic floor healthy and tight.
 Some signs your pelvic floor is weak include:

 - urinary incontinence